Philo of Alexandria: Notes on its History

 Gregory E. Sterling joined David T. Runia as chief editors in 1999.
 At the same time Alan Mendelson became the book review editor.
 This role was taken over by Hindy Najman in 2002.
 In 2006, after the sudden death of David Hay, Thomas H. Tobin, S.J. became chairman of the board.
 In 2007 Hindy Najman passed on the task of book review editor to Ronald Cox.
 His role was taken over by Michael Cover in 2018.
 In 2012 after more than two decades David Winston relinquished the role of Associate Editor.
 This role is now in the hands of Sarah Pearce.

-On four occasions the Annual has doubled up as a Festschrift honoring scholars who have made substantial contributions to Philonic studies: in 1991 a Festschrift for Earle Hilgert; in 1997 a Festschrift for David Winston; in 2001 a Festschrift for David Hay; and in 2016 a Festschrift for David Runia.
+On five occasions the Annual has doubled up as a Festschrift honoring scholars who have made substantial contributions to Philonic studies: in 1991 a Festschrift for Earle Hilgert; in 1997 a Festschrift for David Winston; in 2001 a Festschrift for David Hay; in 2016 a Festschrift for David Runia; and in 2020 a Festschrift for Gregory Sterling.
 In each case they included a biographical notice on the honorand and a list of his publications.